top of page

-Every twist and turn of the life Katie Hanks, nee Merson, has been immersed in racing.
+Every twist and turn of the life of Katie Hanks, nee Merson, has been immersed in racing.
 ‘I grew up in West Sussex near Plumpton racecourse,’ explains Katie, ‘which is where I spent my Pony Club camps!’

 ‘I now live in Naunton, Gloucestershire, which is next to Ben Pauling Racing and I can see Nigel Twiston-Davies’ gallops from my kitchen window!’